Thomas Edward Campbell: Governor

-Also during his 1917 tenure, the flag of Arizona was adopted by the legislature without Campbell's consent.
+Also during his 1917 tenure, the flag of Arizona was adopted by the legislature without Campbell's permission.
 Campbell never explained his reasons for not signing the bill.

 Because of the State Supreme Court election ruling, Gov. Campbell stepped down in December 1916, and immediately began campaigning.
 He was elected to the governor's office in November 1918 and again in 1920.
 Major issues included the Colorado River Compact and the reform of state taxation ensuring corporations paid their share.
 In 1922, he lost reelection against perennial candidate George W. P. Hunt.

 Later life

 Governor Campbell went on to become a member of the Republican National Committee and served as president of the United States Civil Service Commission from 1930 to 1933.
 He died March 1, 1944, of a cerebral hemorrhage while on the grounds of the state capitol in Phoenix and is buried in Prescott.